strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/guides/helper-plugin.md

 import { ConfirmDialog } from '@strapi/strapi/admin';
 ```

-Please see the documentation for the `ConfirmDialog` component for more information.
+Please see the contributors [documentation for the `ConfirmDialog` component](https://v5.contributor.strapi.io/exports/modules#confirmdialog) for more information.

 ### ContentBox